EMBL-EBI-TSI/resops_taster/Practical1.md

 }
 ```

 Save and exit, and run ‘terraform apply’.
 You will be asked to enter a name, and your machine will be modified to include the new name.
-You can use variables for all sorts of things that would need to be changed on a per-deployment basis, such as ip-addresses, passwords, file inputs, etc. We can use it anywhere we want to, so we could use it to name the security group and keypair too in our example.
-Try using the ‘name’ variable to name these two resources by editing your instance.tf file and redeploy your infrastructure.
-Did it work? (check the Horizon interface!)
+You can use variables for all sorts of things that would need to be changed on a per-deployment basis, such as ip-addresses, passwords, file inputs, etc.

-16. Lastly, we need to tear down our infrastructure again.
+11. Lastly, we need to tear down our infrastructure again.
 Run ‘terraform destroy’
 Type ‘yes’ to confirm.
 Terraform will now destroy your VM.
 Please don’t leave your machine running, so we can save resources as much as possible.

 This concludes the first practical.